domgom/kontr/ROADMAP.md

 ## NICE TO HAVE
-rethink generator / postman generator structure so config options can flow from the frontend easier print class and line of caller aliased functions so you can click on it with intellij add gradle examples project openapi to rq{}
+rethink generator / postman generator structure so config options can flow from the frontend easier add gradle examples project openapi to rq{}
 web package name, filename, env variable name and other options